What Is Air Receiver Tank: Full Guidelines

 Wet vs. Dry Compressed Air Storage: What’s the Difference?

-When shopping for an air receiver tank, you may be asked whether you want “wet” or “dry” compressed air storage.
-The difference is in the location of the air storage tank in your compressed air system; there is no difference in tank construction or design.
+When shopping for an air receiver tank, you may be asked whether you want “wet” or “dry” storage.
+The difference is in the location of the air tank in your overall system; there is no difference in tank construction or design.

-- “Dry” storage tanks are located after the air dryers to store compressed air that has already been dried and filtered.
-It is not necessary to flow the compressed air through the tank for dry storage.
+• “Dry” storage tanks are located after the air dryers to store compressed air that has already been dried and filtered.
+It is not necessary to flow the air through the tank for dry storage.

 Advantages of Wet Compressed Air Storage

-With wet air storage, the receiver tank is positioned in between the air compressor and the air dryer.
-Wet air enters the receiver tank from the air compressor through the lower port in the tank and exits through the upper port to enter the air drying system.
-A wet air receiver tank has several benefits.
+With wet air storage, the receiver tank is positioned in between the compressor and the dryer.
+Wet air enters the receiver tank from the compressor through the lower port in the tank and exits through the upper port to enter the air drying system.
+A wet air receiver tank has several benefits:

-- A wet air storage tank also prolongs the life of the pre-filter element, which is located in between the wet storage tank and the dryer.
-Since the air going through the filter is cleaner and dryer than it would be directly out of the air compressor, slugging of the filter with liquids is minimized, along with resulting pressure drop on the air dryer side of the system.
+• A wet tank also prolongs the life of the pre-filter element, which is located in between the wet storage tank and the dryer.
+Since the air going through the filter is cleaner and dryer than it would be directly out of the compressor, slugging of the filter with liquids is minimized, along with resulting pressure drop on the air dryer side of the system.

 Advantages of Dry Compressed Air Storage

 On the other hand, a dry air storage tank has advantages as well.
-Dry compressed air is ready to use right out of the tank.
+These tanks provide supply air that is ready to use right out of the tank.

-Finding the Right Ratio of Wet to Dry Compressed Air Storage
+Finding the Right Ratio of Wet to Dry Storage

 For most applications, it makes sense to have a combination of wet and dry storage.

-The ideal ratio of compressed air storage is 1/3 wet to 2/3 dry capacity.
-For example, if you have a total of 1,200 gallons of compressed air storage, 800 gallons should be dry storage, and 400 gallons should be wet.
+The ideal ratio of wet to dry storage is 1/3 wet to 2/3 dry capacity.
+For example, if you have a total of 1,200 gallons of storage, 800 gallons should be dry storage and 400 gallons should be wet.
 Dry air is ready to use on-demand.
 The wet air tank increases the efficiency of the dryer and acts as a secondary reserve when dry air is exhausted.
-Dry air storage needs to be greater than wet storage to minimize the risk of over-capacitating the air dryer during periods of high demand.
+Dry storage needs to be greater than wet storage to minimize the risk of over-capacitating the dryer during periods of high demand.

 An exception to this rule is for applications that have steady airflow without sharp peaks in demand.
 In this case, there is no need for a dry storage tank because air will simply flow through it without being stored up.
 This is often the case in robotic manufacturing facilities where airflow is consistent and predictable.